-First, the participants completed three practice blocks of 85 random trials each to familiarize themselves with the task.
-After that, the participants completed two sessions of the ASRT task.
-In the training session (referred to as Different Instruction Phase), we gave different instructions to the two groups.
-For the Accuracy Group, the instruction was to try to be as accurate as possible during the task.
-On the contrary, the instruction for the Speed Group was to be as quick as possible.
-Twenty blocks were presented to the participants in the Different Instruction Phase (for analysis, we organized the blocks into four epochs by merging five consecutive blocks).
+First, the participants completed 3 practice blocks of 85 random trials each to familiarize themselves with the task.
+After that, the participants completed 2 sessions of the ASRT task.
+In the training session (referred to as different instruction phase), we gave different instructions to the 2 groups.
+For the accuracy group, the instruction was to try to be as accurate as possible during the task.
+On the contrary, the instruction for the speed group was to be as quick as possible.
+Twenty blocks were presented to the participants in the different instruction phase (for analysis, we organized the blocks into 4 epochs by merging 5 consecutive blocks).
 Participants could rest a bit after each block.
 A 10 min rest period was inserted before the second ASRT session.
 During this period, participants were not involved in any demanding cognitive activity.
-The second session of ASRT (referred to as the Same Instruction Phase) contained five blocks (one epoch).
-This time, both the Accuracy and Speed Group were instructed to respond to the target stimulus as quickly and as accurately as possible (Figure 1D).
-After the ASRT task, the Inclusion-Exclusion task was administered.
+The second session of ASRT (referred to as the same instruction phase) contained 5 blocks (one epoch).
+This time, both the accuracy and speed group were instructed to respond to the target stimulus as quickly and as accurately as possible (Fig. 1D).
+After the ASRT task, the inclusion-exclusion task was administered.

-Statistical analysis
+Statistical Analysis

-We defined each trial as the third element of a high- or low-probability triplet.
+We defined each trial as the third element of a high- or lowprobability triplet.
 Trills (e.g., 1-2-1) and repetitions (e.g., 1-1-1) were eliminated from the analysis because participants tended to show preexisting response tendencies to these types of triplets (Howard et al. 2004; Unoka et al. 2017; Janacsek et al. 2018; Takács et al. 2018).
-The first five button presses were random; thus, only the eighth button press could be evaluated as the last element of a valid triplet.
-Therefore, the first seven trials were excluded from the analysis.
-Blocks were collapsed

-Instruction Phase (Epoch 5) to facilitate data processing and to reduce intra-individual variability.
-We calculated the median reaction times (RTs) separately for high- and low-probability triplets for each participant and each epoch.
+The first 5 button presses were random; thus, only the eighth button press could be evaluated as the last element of a valid triplet.
+Therefore, the first 7 trials were excluded from the analysis.
+Blocks were collapsed into 4 epochs in the different instruction phase (Epoch 1-4), and one epoch in the same instruction phase (Epoch 5) to facilitate data processing and to reduce intraindividual variability.
+We calculated the median reaction times (RTs) separately for high- and lowprobability triplets for each participant and each epoch.
 Only correct responses were considered for the RT analysis (we also performed the analyses with the incorrect trials included, see "Analyses including the incorrect trials" in the Supplementary Materials).
 To ensure that our results on the learning measures were not due to the differences in the average RTs and accuracies, we repeated the analyses with standardized scores (for details, see "Standardized learning scores" section in the Supplementary Materials).

-We used mixed-design ANOVAs to compare the learning performance between the two groups in the Different and Same Instruction Phase.
-ANOVAs with the within-subject factor of Triplet (high- vs. low-probability triplets) and the between-subjects factor of Group (Accuracy Group vs. Speed Group) were run (and also with the Epoch factor for the analysis of the Different Instruction Phase).
+We used mixed-design ANOVAs to compare the learning performance between the 2 groups in the different and same instruction phase.
+ANOVAs with the within-subject factor of triplet (high- vs. low-probability triplets) and the between-subjects factor of group (accuracy group vs. speed group) were run (and also with the epoch factor for the analysis of the different instruction phase).
 In all ANOVAs, the Greenhouse-Geisser epsilon ( $\varepsilon$ ) correction was used if necessary.
-Corrected df values and corrected p values are reported (if applicable) along with partial eta-squared ( $\eta_P^2$ ) as the measure of effect size.
-We used LSD (Least Significant Difference) tests for pairwise comparisons.
-Significant interactions involving the Triplet factor were further analyzed using follow-up ANOVAs on the difference scores by the Triplet factor (high-probability triplets vs. low-probability triplets).
+Corrected df values and corrected P values are reported (if applicable) along with partial eta-squared ( $\eta_p^2$ ) as the measure of effect size.
+We used the least significant difference tests for pairwise comparisons.
+Significant interactions involving the triplet factor were further analyzed using follow-up ANOVAs on the difference scores by the Triplet factor (high-probability triplets vs. low-probability triplets).